 One Solution Supporting Both Wallet Providers and Subscribers

 Sepior™ ThresholdSig is suitable for use by cryptocurrency exchanges and premium wallet providers to secure subscriber wallets, as well as the wallet they use to hold cryptocurrencies during the settlement process.

 ThresholdSig Features & Benefits

-Institutional-grade cryptocurrency wallet security
+Institutional-grade cryptocurrency secure wallet and transaction technology